MiguelCastilloSanchez/micro-services-project/README.md

-# Vlog Website created with a microservices architecture
+# Blog Website created with a microservices architecture

 ## ⚠️ WARNING